caller

 ) -> Pending[T]

-Schedule func to be called inside a task running in the callers thread (thread-safe).
+Schedule func to be called inside a task running in the caller's thread.

 The methods call_soon and call_later use this method in the background, they should be used in preference to this method since they provide type hinting for the arguments.